dpeerlab/SpaceFold/README.md

 1 Cloud Computing Service:
 ---------------

 We provide a computational gateway to run SpaceFold on a HPC server, and visualize SpaceFold cartography for mouse small and large intestine tissues.
+Additionally, this gateway portal also provides data explorer for the scRNA-seq data from mouse small and large intestine tissues.

 https://www.bayesprism.org/

 2 Cite SpaceFold: